Here’s a handy run-down of the categories for the School Travel Awards 2025 which explains each award and who qualifies to win.

 There’s no better way to bring teaching to life than engaging children with the world of wildlife.
 Have you been to a fantastic zoo, aquarium, wildlife / safari park, wetland centre, animal sanctuary or even a petting zoo or farm that has ticked all the boxes?
 Tell us about the star attraction.

-Best School Tour Operator (small and large)
+Best School Tour Operator (‘Small/Medium’ and ‘Large’)

 Reliability, creativity, due diligence and of course safety are just some of the things, teachers expect from school tour operators.
 Who do you trust to help organise successful trips?
 Think about the selection of trips and experiences on offer, as well as the service provided before, during and after the trip.
 Plus, was it value for money and did it achieve what you wanted from it?
-This category is split to reward small and large operators when voting is calculated.

 Best Residential Experience